datarobot/datarobot-user-models/QUICKSTART-FOR-TRAINING.md

 cannot, let us know!

 ## Background
-Custom Training Models is a new feature where you, a programmer, can write some code to build a model, and then have that model get built within DataRobot, show up on the leaderboard, and then be available for insights and deployment.
+Custom Tasks is a new feature where you, a programmer, can write some code to build a model, and then have that model get built within DataRobot, show up on the leaderboard, and then be available for insights and deployment.
 Before now, the DataRobot Machine Learning Engineers were the only ones who